I don't really care about politics.

 4) Keep things light

 As previously mentioned, make sure to keep your disagreements lighthearted.
 Immigration is a massive trigger-worthy issue for the leftist, and will likely come up in conversation.
 If you're slightly skeptical about bringing mass amounts of Latinos and or Muslims into your country whatever you do DO NOT MENTION IT.
 You will be swiftly labelled as a racist and an Islamophobe and you can kiss your chances of hooking-up with that cute but misinformed anthropology major you're sitting next to goodbye.
 Also, avoid any issue regarding gay rights, gender fluidity and unisex bathrooms.
 If asked about these issues, smile politely or excuse yourself from the table.
-If you choose to not heed this advice, you risk verbal abuse, having your stuff stolen or being spit on.
+If you choose to not heed this advice, you risk verbal abuse, or having your stuff "redistributed" from your locker.

 If the leftist is still desperately trying to engage you with fallacies, simply agree with everything he says and move on.
 Life's too short.